 - Scalability - automatically happening in the cloud.

 - Ease of use - for everyone in your company, regardless.

 - Cost-effectiveness - as the requirement for upfront investment in hardware is zero

 4. Wireless meeting room

 Imagine not having to deal with cables or adapters when setting up a meeting, connecting your presentation, or showing something else from your screen.
 That’s a wireless meeting room for you.

 Anyone can connect their devices wirelessly - only a simple app or caller ID is required.
 You can even join remotely from anywhere in the world.

 Let’s take a step further.
 While solutions for cloud collaboration bring people and teams together, virtual and augmented reality takes it to a whole other level.

 This kind of technology can make the feeling of being disconnected disappear.
-A report from Goldman Sachs stated that the market virtual reality and augmented reality combined, is growing tremendously with the estimated market size going from $80B to $182B by 2025.
+A report from Goldman Sachs stated that the market of virtual reality and augmented reality combined is growing tremendously, with the estimated market size going from $80B to $182B by 2025.

-Make sure you pay attention to the collaboration trends in 2019 to reach your business goals and stay ahead of the game.
-Your competitors are most likely keeping up and so should you.
+Pay attention to the collaboration trends 2019 to reach your business goals and stay ahead of the game.
+Your competitors are most likely keeping up, and so should you.